 What does it look like?

-• The percentage of missing and incomplete data values,
+- The percentage of missing and incomplete data values.

-• Evaluation of data types, sizes, and formats to uncover invalid data values,
+- Evaluation of data types, sizes, and formats to uncover invalid data values.

 How it helps?

-This practice definitely helps you to catch data errors early on in the process, and stops them from trickling down to customer-facing ends.
-Moreover, it can help Chief Data Officers to stay on top of data quality management and make the right decisions, such as when and how to fix the issues that are highlighted in the data profiles.
-Read more about Data profiling: Scope, techniques, and challenges.
+Regular data profiling helps you to catch data errors early, and stops them from trickling down to customer-facing processes or critical decision-making systems.
+Moreover, it can help Chief Data Officers (and other leaders) to stay on top of data quality management and make the right decisions, such as when and how to fix the issues that are highlighted in the data profiles.

 10 things to check when profiling your data